 The Sea of Tranquillity acupressure point is also known as the Conception Vessel 17 (CV 17) and is located in the middle of the breastbone.
 The point is about three inches above the base of the bone – it can be pressed by the knuckles of the thumb when the hands are in a prayer position.
 The Sea of Tranquillity acupressure point is used to relieve anxiety, depression, nervousness, hysteria and restore a sense of calm within the body and mind.
 It also helps boost the immune system.
 When using the pressure point, ensure the spine is straight and supported.
 Press the point for a few minutes every day while taking slow, deep breaths.

 Best For: Stomach Problems

 The Leg Three Miles (ST 36) acupressure point is located about four finger-widths down from the base of the knee cap just outside of the shin bone.
-This acupressure point is used to relieve abdominal pain, indigestion, constipation, diarrhea, nausea and vomiting and is also used to other digestive disorders.
+This acupressure point is used to relieve abdominal pain, indigestion, constipation, diarrhea, nausea, and vomiting and is also used for other digestive disorders.
 Apply deep pressure to this point for a few seconds every day and can be used on both legs at the same time.